xXxhrpatrickxXx/hr-search-overhaul/README.md

 - Add content links limit /w "Show more" button ⬜
 - Implement Andreas' sidebar filters for desktop search ⬜
 - Make filter count show by default.
 Add Liquid variable to control ✅
+- Some focus-related CSS that is specific to mobile search and should be cleaned up ⬜

 ### Mobile
 - Check header nav tab order ✅